 /oauth2/authorize endpoint with the required parameters.

-Note that you must also include any other parameter required in your environment, such as client authentication methods.
+Include any other parameters required in your environment, such as client authentication methods.

 The following is an example of a public client requesting session state:

 prompt=none.
-Specifies that the request is a repeated authentication request for a specific end user.
-AM will not display any user interaction pages to the end user.
+The request is a repeated authentication request for a specific end user.
+AM does not display user interaction pages to the end user.

 id_token_hint=your-id-token.
-Specifies the ID token associated to an end user.
+The ID token associated with an end user.
 AM validates the ID token against the user’s session.

 response_type=none.
-Specifies that AM should not issue any token as response.
+AM should not issue a token as response.

-Note that the URL is split for readability purposes and that the end user’s SSO token must be set in a cookie in order to validate the session.
+The URL is split for readability purposes, and the end user’s SSO token must be set in a cookie in order to validate the session.

 error_description parameter to the URL.